-Alcohol use is a persistent risk factor for HIV acquisition \cite{baliunas_alcohol_2010,fisher_association_2007,fritz_alcohol_2010,kiwanuka_population_2017,kiene_depression_2017,nyabuti_characteristics_2021,goma_predicting_2024,kalichman_social_2010} .
-In sub-Saharan Africa, attending drinking venues (i.e., bars) as a patron or an employee has been associated with increased HIV risk \cite{mbonye_alcohol_2014,velloza_hiv-risk_2017,cain_hiv_2012}.
-OPAL (Outreach and Prevention at ALcohol venues) is an ongoing CRT whose primary objective is to evaluate the effectiveness of community-based, recruitment strategies on PrEP uptake among adults at drinking venues in rural Kenya and Uganda (NCT05862857).
-The units of randomization (i.e., clusters) are groups of nearby drinking venues.
+OPAL (Outreach and Prevention at ALcohol venues) is an ongoing cluster randomized trial (CRT) whose primary objective is to evaluate the effectiveness of community-based, recruitment strategies on PrEP uptake among adults at alcohol-serving venues in rural Kenya and Uganda (NCT05862857).
+The units of randomization (i.e., clusters) are groups of nearby venues.
 At these venues, patrons and employees receive recruitment cards offering multi-disease screening (intervention) or HIV-focused screening (control) at their local health clinic.
 When these cards are presented at the clinic, the participant is offered screening as well as PrEP initiation if interested and eligible.
-The primary research question is what would be the difference in PrEP uptake among persons with HIV risk if everyone received a multi-disease versus HIV-focused recruitment card.
+The primary research question is what would be the difference in PrEP uptake among persons with HIV risk if all venues received multi-disease versus HIV-focused recruitment cards.

-Figure 1 provides a simplified schematic of OPAL and illustrates the multilevel-mediation-missing data problem inherent in studies aiming to expand reach into the target population and health outcomes among those reached.
+Figure 1 provides a simplified schematic of OPAL and illustrates the multilevel-mediation-missing data problem inherent in studies aiming to expand health screening and improve health outcomes.
 First, CRTs have a hierarchical data structure; individuals are nested in clusters.
-Second, risk screening mediates the effect on prevention use.
-There is a direct effect of the intervention on prevention use as well as an indirect effect through risk screening.
+Second, risk screening mediates the effect on PrEP initiation.
+There is a direct effect of the intervention strategy on PrEP uptake as well as an indirect effect through risk screening.
 Third, everyone has an ``underlying'' HIV risk status, which is only observed if they participate in screening.
-In other words, HIV risk status is missing unless they engage in screening, which is also a prerequisite for starting PrEP.
-Existing methods for missing data would adjust for differences between persons screened versus not screened.
-However, these methods would block the indirect effect and bias estimates of overall effectiveness towards the null.
-We now present our novel approach for estimating total effects, while addressing the multilevel-mediation-missing data problem, common to CRTs aiming to improve reach into the target population and health outcomes among persons reached.
+In other words, HIV risk status is missing unless they engage in screening, and our interest in improving PrEP uptake among all persons with HIV risk.
+Furthermore, persons who screen likely differ meaningfully from those who do not.
+We now present our novel approach for estimating total effects, while addressing the multilevel-mediation-missing data problem.